-The same input format is inherited by the \pkg{openVA} package, except for one modification.
-We further distinguish `missing' and `absent' in the input data frame explicitly.
-This is conceptually easy to understand: knowing that a symptom does not exist provides some information to the possible cause assignment, while a missing symptom does not.
-Missing data could arise from different stages of the data collection process.
-Although in theory, most of the VA algorithms could benefit from distinguishing `missing' from `absent', InSilicoVA is the only algorithm that has implemented with missing data.
-We highly recommend users to pre-process all the raw data so that a `missing' value in the data spreadsheet is coded by a `.' (following the \proglang{stata} practice), and an `absent' is coded by a empty cell, as in the standard InterVA-4 software.
+The same input format is inherited by the \CRANpkg{openVA} package, except for one modification.
+We further distinguish `missing' and `absence' in the input data frame explicitly.
+We highly recommend that users pre-process all the raw data so that a `missing' value in the data spreadsheet is coded as a `.' (following the Stata practice familiar to many VA practitioners), and an `absence' value is indicated by an empty cell, as in the standard InterVA-4 software.
 For WHO 2016 data, both `.' and `-' (following the default coding scheme of InterVA-5 software) are interpreted as missing values.
-For methods other than InSilicoVA, the `missing' and `absent' will be considered the same internally and thus will not introduce compatibility problem.
+For methods other than InSilicoVA, `missing' and `absence' will be considered the same internally and thus will not introduce a compatibility problem.